 6. The EASDF responds with Neasdf_DNSContext_Update Response.

-7. The UE sends DNS Query message to the EASDF.
+7. The UE sends a DNS Query message to the EASDF.

 8. If the DNS Query message matches a DNS message handling rule for reporting, the EASDF sends the DNS message report to SMF by invoking Neasdf_DNSContext_Notify Request.